wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/perform-analytics-power-bi/includes/2-statistical-summary.md

 Data is often intertwined with statistics, for statistics are one way in which you can explore your data.
 Statistics show you the distribution of your data, and help you to identify key takeaways and trends, and see if there are any outliers.

 The statistical summary is the information that provides a quick and simple description of your data.
-Power BI has many functions that help you to carry out a statistical analysis, such as Data Analysis Expressions (DAX) functions, visuals such as histograms and bell curves, advanced analytics visuals, and statistical programing languages such as Python and R.
+Power BI has many functions that help you to carry out a statistical analysis, such as Data Analysis Expressions (DAX) functions, visuals such as histograms and bell curves, advanced analytics visuals, and statistical programming languages such as Python and R.

 Exploring the statistical summary gives the end-user a high-level view of the available data, where they can see clusters, patterns on behavioral data, data averages and more.
 They can gain insights about their data that will drive business decisions.